-Unpredictable policy and regulatory change Governments reserve the authority to adopt and maintain measures necessary to pursue legitimate public policy objectives.
-Nevertheless, unsystematic and arbitrary modifications can sometimes detrimentally affect the interests of foreign investors.
+Unpredictable policy and regulatory change

+Governments reserve the right to adopt measures that are necessary for pursuing legitimate public policy objectives.
+Nevertheless, unsystematic and arbitrary modifications can detrimentally affect the interests of foreign investors.
 They can lead to increased or stranded costs for operating a business, reduced attractiveness for investment, and an overall distorted competitive landscape.
-Foreign investors may even reconsider investing in the country or relocate the investment.
-As a result, countries may face an elevated risk of underinvestment in the energy sector, or of disputes brought against them by foreign investors.
+Foreign investors may reconsider investing in the country or relocate the investment.
 It follows that in exercising their right to regulate, governments must make investors aware of the conditions and nature of policy changes.